 Internal Accountability and Training

-Compliance Team - At the corporate level, we have a Responsible Sourcing Committee that meets regularly on human rights and other topics related to responsible sourcing.
-Employees at our decentralized business units also are involved in compliance efforts and are responsible to ensure they are sourcing appropriately, including consideration of the risks related to modern slavery in the supply chain.
+and Safety, who reports to ITW’s Vice Chairman and includes dedicated Strategic Sourcing, Sourcing Risk, Environmental, Legal, Internal Audit, IT, Trade Compliance, Corporate Communications and selected personnel from various operations.
+The Committee meets quarterly to discuss responsible sourcing practices, including those related to modern slavery.
+Employees at our decentralized business units also are involved in compliance efforts and are responsible for ensuring they are sourcing appropriately, including by considering the risks related to modern slavery in the supply chain.

 Employee Certifications - Employees are periodically required to certify to their compliance with the ITW Statement of Principles of Conduct.
 In addition, the employee groups described above

 Additional Corporate Social Responsibility Efforts

-For more information on our efforts and our achievements relating to corporate social responsibility, see our Corporate Social Responsibility Report, which is available at http://www.itw.com/social-responsibility/.
-Solely for purposes of compliance with the UK Modern Slavery Act, this Statement was approved by the Board of Directors of ITW Limited on June 24, 2020 and signed by a director of that entity as indicated below.
+ITW Limited is required to prepare a statement pursuant to the UK Modern Slavery Act.
+Solely for purposes of compliance with the UK Modern Slavery Act, this Statement was approved by the Board of Directors of ITW Limited on June 7, 2021 and signed by a director of that entity as indicated below.

-Giles Hudson, Director
+Giles Hudson, Director 7 June, 2021